Becoming a Primo means investing your time and effort to help build a community of young Latinos ready to impact the world!

 As a Primos mentor, you will be paired with a student for whom you will become a resource and pillar of support.

 We are continuing to focus on working with students from the Southeast Dallas area.
-We will have elementary & high school aged mentees this year.
+We will have high school aged mentees from various schools including H.Grady Spruce, Barack Obama Male Leadership Academy, and Irma Lerma Rangel Young Women’s Leadership School.

 In order to make this a beneficial relationship for everyone, we require a one year committment from all Primos.